 Looking at it this way, $17,5 per hour does not seem like an incredible amount, especially if we are learning from a very experienced and knowledgeable teacher.

 And I should point out that the total cost of the teacher training goes to cover many other things, so realistically, if the main teacher is to earn $2000 from each student, then it works out as $10 per hour.
 Not that much I turn out!

 Most yoga teacher trainings are taught by a selection of yoga teachers.
 Each teacher is there to teach their expertise.
 The general topics covered in yoga teacher training are:

 Some may offer more, some may offer less.
 Some may even offer additional courses on nutrition, Ayurveda or even a business crash course on how to run a yoga studio.

 The above-listed topics is the general average.
 And so under normal circumstances, there will be at least 2 teachers (maybe more) teacher teaching one part of the curriculum.

 And so this level of expertise is covered in the costs, especially if the other teachers have to travel or if they are very well known.

 4. It is an investment

-Yoga teacher trainings are an investment, espcially if you have decided that you want to be a yoga teacher.
-The reason being that in most places it is a requirement to start teaching yoga.
+Yoga teacher training is an investment, especially if you have decided that you want to be a yoga teacher.
+The reason is that in most places it is a requirement to start teaching yoga.

 5. You will learn a lot